Utah Sports Betting & Online Gambling: What's Legal in 2026?

 Daily Fantasy Sports operates in a legal gray area in Utah.
 The state has not formally outlawed DFS, and Utah law does not specifically criminalize fantasy sports contests.
 Because Utah's gambling definition requires an "element of chance" to be the determining factor in the outcome, DFS operators argue their contests qualify as skill-based games and therefore fall outside the gambling prohibition.
 All major DFS platforms, including DraftKings, FanDuel, PrizePicks, and Underdog Fantasy, currently accept Utah players, and local authorities have not indicated any intent to take action against them.

 However, this is not a green light.
-It is an absence of a red one.
 Utah has not passed legislation explicitly exempting DFS from its gambling laws, and the issue has never been tested in a Utah court.
-Furthermore, Utah's HB 243, advanced in early 2026, was specifically designed to ban proposition-style betting, the format used by Pick'em apps like PrizePicks and Underdog Fantasy.
+Furthermore, Utah's HB 243 passed and banned proposition-style betting, the format used by Pick'em apps like PrizePicks and Underdog Fantasy.
 While the bill's sponsor clarified it was not targeting traditional fantasy leagues, the Pick'em format used by these apps sits in a grayer area.
 Utah residents should treat DFS participation as an unregulated activity with no state-level consumer protections in place.
 Players must be at least 18 years old to participate on DFS platforms operating in Utah.

 From a sports context, Utah DFS players most commonly engage with NFL contests, NBA markets centered on the Utah Jazz, college football featuring the University of Utah Utes and the BYU Cougars, and MLS action involving Real Salt Lake.
 The arrival of the Utah Hockey Club has also added NHL DFS contests to the mix for Salt Lake City sports fans.